tdlogan/underscore/README.md

 Underscore is an open-sourced component of DocumentCloud: https://github.com/documentcloud

-Many thanks to our contributors: https://github.com/jashkenas/underscore/contributors
+Many thanks to our contributors!: https://github.com/jashkenas/underscore/contributors